-This low-carb version Beef & Broccoli is so simple and tasty.
+This low-carb version Beef and Broccoli is so simple and tasty.
 We use ground beef to keep it super budget friendly, utilizing ingredients you already have on hand.

 There’s something really satisfying about beef and broccoli.
 It’s a great go-to meal when you don’t have a lot of time, and it’s really satisfying when you’re craving something flavorful.